-Okay, so here’s a topic that’s come up pretty often with readers… and it’s also one that’s affected me personally.
+Okay, so here’s a topic that comes up pretty often for people dealing with SIJD… and it’s also one that’s affected me personally.

 Sometimes this pain and snapping can mean that you have a somewhat serious issue that you need to attend to.
 But sometimes, it can just be muscular.